NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 class Animal(object):
     pass

-# In modern python, is **exactly** equivalent to:
+# Since it is **exactly** equivalent to the more succint:

 class Animal:
     pass
 ```

-It is no longer necessary and undesirable to write classes this way (though it is still possible).
+It is no longer necessary, and indeed, undesirable, to write classes that explicitly inherit from `object` (though it is still *possible*).

 #### `is-a` vs `has-a`

 Inheritance used to be synonymous with OOP.
 But in modern software development practices it is now considered a last resort.
 This is because inheritance is a very strong relationship.
-Another term for it is 'coupling' - anything we do to the base class will affect every derived class and every class that derives from those class and so on.
+Another term for it is 'coupling' - anything we do to the base class will affect every derived class and every class that derives from those classes and so on.
 This can lead to a lot of unintended consequences.

 In modern software development, we prefer composition over inheritance.
 Composition is a `has-a` relationship.
 That is, instead of saying a class 'is-a' another type, we try and form relationships that a class 'has-a' another type.
 This is a much looser relationship and is more flexible but still allows for reuse and code organization.